MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.204-8.md

 (xvi) 52.222-38, Compliance with Veterans' Employment Reporting Requirements.
 This provision applies to solicitations when it is anticipated the contract award will exceed the simplified acquisition threshold and the contract is not for acquisition of commercial products or commercial services.

 (xvii) 52.223-1, Biobased Product Certification.
-This provision applies to solicitations that require the delivery or specify the use of USDA-designated items; or include the clause at 52.223-2, Affirmative Procurement of Biobased Products Under Service and Construction Contracts.
+This provision applies to solicitations that require the delivery or specify the use of biobased products in USDA-designated product categories; or include the clause at 52.223-2, Reporting of Biobased Products Under Service and Construction Contracts.

 (xviii) 52.223-4, Recovered Material Certification.
 This provision applies to solicitations that are for, or specify the use of, EPA-designated items.

 (xix) 52.223-22, Public Disclosure of Greenhouse Gas Emissions and Reduction Goals—Representation.
-This provision applies to solicitations that include the clause at 52.204-7.)
+This provision applies to solicitations that include the clause at 52.204-7.

 (xx) 52.225-2, Buy American Certificate.
 This provision applies to solicitations containing the clause at 52.225-1.